Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Louisville

-UofL requires drone operators to obtain approval from the Department of Environmental Health & Safety before flying on campus.
-L&N Federal Credit Union Stadium (Cardinal Stadium) has a TFR during athletic events.
+University of Louisville requires drone operators to obtain approval from the Department of Environmental Health & Safety (DEHS) before conducting any UAS operations on campus.
+L&N Federal Credit Union Stadium is subject to TFR restrictions during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.